c3d/xl/doc/HANDBOOK_2-evaluation.md

 perform the evaluation phase using only representations of code and data optimized for the specific machine running the program.

-This is described in more details in the
-[Compiled representations](#compiled-representations) section below.
+In short, it should be possible to create an efficient ahead-of-time compiler for XL.
+Work is currently in progress to build one.
+This kind of optimizations are described in more details in the [Compiled representations](#compiled-representations) section below.